 In our model the steady state is a function of the overall amount of liquid assets present in the economy.
-Using the flow of funds data described above we compute the average ratio of liquid assets to GDP in the US economy for post-war data $(L/4Y)$ , which is about 40%.
-For given amount of liquid assets $L$ , Figure 3 shows that there is a monotonic relationship between the level of $\phi$ and the following variables: 1) liquidity share, 2) the level of $q$ , 3) the expected return on the liquid assets (the equity premium).
+Using the flow of funds data described above we compute the average ratio of liquid assets to GDP in the US economy for post-war data $(L/4Y)$, which is about 40%.
+For given amount of liquid assets L , Figure 3 shows that there is a monotonic relationship between the level of φ and the following variables: 1) liquidity share, 2) the level of q , 3) the expected return on the liquid asset, and 4) the average difference in expected returns between the illiquid and liquid assets (the equity premium).
 These monotonic relationships are fairly intuitive.
-As $\phi$ drops and financial frictions worsen, the value of installed capital $q$ increases (upper right chart).
+As φ drops and financial frictions worsen, the value of installed capital q increases (upper right chart).
 For a given amount of liquid assets L, this leads to a decline in the liquidity share $L/(L + q_K)$ (upper left chart).
-At the same time, as $\phi$ drops liquid assets become more valuable, hence the return agents demand for holding them decreases (lower left chart).
+At the same time, as φ drops liquid assets become more valuable, hence the return agents demand for holding them decreases (lower left chart).
 Together with the fact that capital is scarce in the constrained economy, and hence the return to capital is higher, this leads to an increase in the equity premium (lower right chart).

-$^{4}$ We also computed this figure using CBO estimates for the overall amount of government liabilities, and found the same figure.
+4We also computed this figure using CBO estimates for the overall amount of government liabilities, and found the same figure.